Collaboration: City of Bristol college

 Jubilee Pool Design Competition

-Ginkgo worked with the Jubilee Pool restoration team and Level 2 Diploma in Art and Design students on a design brief for the pool’s branding and merchandise.
-The students carried out research and developed designs, which they then presented to the client in person for shortlisting, with the chosen design being used across a range of fund-raising products.
+Ginkgo Projects worked with the Jubilee Pool restoration team and Level 2 Diploma in Art and Design students on a design brief for the pool’s branding and merchandise.
+The students carried out research and developed designs, which they then presented to the client in person for shortlisting, with the chosen design being used across a range of fundraising products.

 Ceramicist Matthew Raw and maker’s marks

-Artist’s Rachael Champion and Jonathan Trayte
+Artists Rachael Champion and Jonathan Trayte

-The artists undertook a week-long residency at City of Bristol College, working collaboratively with the Foundation Diploma in Art and Design students to research and create sculptural forms as habitats for local wildlife.
+Artists Rachael Champion and Jonathan Trayte undertook a week-long residency at City of Bristol College, working collaboratively with the Foundation Diploma in Art and Design students to research and create sculptural forms as habitats for local wildlife.
 Students were introduced to a diverse range of materials and practical processes in addition to learning more about the commissioning process and artist residencies.
-The resulting work has been installed along the Feeder Canal and will be on site for the public to visit for a year.
+The resulting work has been installed along the Feeder Canal and will be on-site for the public to visit for a year.